Drooping eyelids

 How can droopy eyelids be treated?

-• An initial consultation with a doctor is essential to define your needs and expectations.
-The doctor takes into account your medical history and all relevant factors to propose the solution best suited to your profile.
+• An initial consultation with a doctor is essential to understand your needs and expectations.
+Your medical history and other relevant factors will be carefully considered to recommend the most appropriate treatment for you.

 • Aesthetic medicine: other techniques.
-Many other less invasive solutions are available for those who don’t want or need surgery.
+Many other less invasive solutions are available for those who do not want or need surgery.
 A slight drooping of the eyelids does not necessarily require surgery.

-• Hyaluronic acid or botulinum toxin injections can also be used, to harmonize volumes by filling in fine lines and relaxing the muscles that cause expression lines such as crow’s feet.
-The entire eye area is rejuvenated and appears more soothed.
+• Hyaluronic acid or botulinum toxin injections can also be used to restore volume, smooth fine lines, and relax the muscles responsible for expression wrinkles such as crow’s feet.
+The entire eye area is rejuvenated and appears refreshed.

-These techniques can be extended to the whole face, or targeted on other specific areas.
-This decision is taken jointly with a doctor during a preliminary consultation.
-This initial meeting is essential, so that you can precisely define your expectations and needs according to your situation, and benefit from the advice of a doctor specializing in facial care and surgery.
+These techniques can be applied to the entire face or targeted to specific areas.
+This decision is made together with a doctor during a preparatory consultation.
+This essential step helps define your goals and ensures you receive personalised advice tailored to your profile from a specialist in facial care and surgery.